OGRECave/ogre/Docs/13-Notes.md

 Separate shader objects are now used by default, if available.
 This enables an improved shader parser using the GL introspection API and allows mixing GLSL and SPIRV shaders.

+## D3D9

+The Option "Multi device memory hint" was renamed to "Auto hardware buffer management" as it is generally enables memory recovery on device loss.

 ## GLSLang Plugin

 This new Plugin enables Ogre to automatically compile GLSL shaders to SPIRV that in turn will be loaded by GL3+.